-If you have the opportunity to stay at the Blanc Maison Etna- Relais & Charms, located on the slopes of Mount Etna, you will also have the opportunity to attend to religious events and festivals typical of the city of Catania and surrounding municipalities.
+If you have the opportunity to stay at the Blanc Maison Etna- Relais & Charms, the Inn Liberty, and Sicilia’s Art Hotel & Spa, located on the slopes of Mount Etna, you will also have the opportunity to attend to religious events and festivals typical of the city of Catania and surrounding municipalities.

 Festa di San’Agata in Catania